 8- Reinstall all of your programs, then copy all of your data back to the system.

 9- Windows 10 is pretty good about automatically finding drivers, but double check the Device Manager to see if any are missing.
 Test your printers and other peripherals to make sure everything is working and you are DONE.

-If you are in the market for a new machine, forget all this and let us do the work for you.
+Then forget all this and let us do the work for you.
 Consider a QuadStation Computer System.
 These high quality systems support from 2 to 12 displays, choose a system below for full details and pricing.
 Turnaround time is just a few days.

-It will be the longest lasting computer you have ever owned!
+It will be the longest lasting computer you have ever owned.